Gren Alabaster

-Grenville David "Gren" Alabaster (born 10 December 1933) is a former New Zealand first-class cricketer who played for Otago, Canterbury and Northern Districts.
-A winner of the New Zealand Cricket Almanack Player of the Year Award in 1972, Alabaster was a right-arm off-break bowler.
-He toured with New Zealand on occasions, including the tour to Australia in 1973–74, but never in a Test match.
-His brother Jack Alabaster played 21 Tests.
+Grenville David "Gren" Alabaster (born 10 December 1933) is a New Zealand former first-class cricketer who played for Otago, Canterbury and Northern Districts between 1955 and 1976.
+A winner of the New Zealand Cricket Almanack Player of the Year Award in 1972, Alabaster was an all-rounder: a right-arm off-break bowler and left-handed batsman.
+He toured with New Zealand to Australia in 1973–74, but never played in a Test match.
+His brother Jack Alabaster played 21 Tests; the two brothers played together for Otago and Southland for many years.